Many of us wish that our children would read more. But what happens when the very thought of picking up a book sends shivers down their back?

 Is it too isolating?
 Does your child insist on spending time with friends or siblings rather than reading a book?
 If they prefer being around other people, try to encourage book sharing.
 Host a book swap at your house and invite all of your child’s friends to bring a book to share.
 Reading can be a shared experience by taking turns reading aloud and discussing the plot and characters.

-Remember, people do what they believe they can do, and also what they believe is worth doing.
-Motivating your child to realise their reading potential and encouraging them to see the value in reading are great places to start.
+We all do things we believe we can do and what we believe is worth doing.
+Our children are no different when it comes to reading.
+Motivating your child to fulfil their reading potential and encouraging them to see the value in reading are great places to start.